janaSunrise/spotify-twitter-banner/README.md

 And, you're all set!

+## 🛠 Development

+There are scripts located in the `scripts` directory meant for use during development stage, such as testing the generation of image, or uploading banner to twitter.
+Make sure of using them when developing the app.
+Use these to test the specific feature you have made change in.

+Here's how you can use them:

+- Activate the virtual environment using `pipenv shell`.
+- Run the specific script, you want to using `python -m scripts.<script-name>`.
+For example, to test the image generation, you can run `python -m scripts.generate_image`.

+If you're interested in contributions, scroll down to the Contributing section.
+You can find more information about getting started.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
-After cloning & setting up project locally, you can just submit a PR to this repo and it will be deployed once it's accepted.
+After cloning & setting up project locally, you can just submit a PR to this repo, and it will be deployed once it's accepted.

 ⚠ It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) before